Dr. John Q. Cook is a respected Chicago breast lift surgeon with more than 20 years of experience.

 Dr. Cook has extensive experience with all major techniques of breast surgery, including breast lifts.
 The majority of patients who come to us in consultation are good candidates for the structural technique.
 Some patients with massively enlarged breasts or with extreme stretching of the skin will require different techniques.
 Dr. Cook will make this determination during your consultation.

+What does a breast lift consist of?
 If the breast lift is part of a reconstructive procedure, the surgery will be performed on an outpatient basis at either Rush University Medical Center or at a private surgicenter a few blocks from our North Michigan Avenue office.
 If the breast lift is for aesthetic or cosmetic reasons, the surgery is usually performed at the surgicenter.
 Depending on its complexity, the surgery will take from two to five hours.

 Most patients are able to leave the surgical facility in less than an hour after the breast lift procedure is completed.
 Patients from the Chicago metropolitan area usually choose to recover at home.
-Patients from out-of-state will recover at a fine hotel near our office.
+Patients from out-of- state will recover at a fine hotel near our office.
 We can arrange to have one of our highly-experienced caregivers stay with you for one or several nights.

-What Happens After a Breast Lift?
+What Is the Recovery Like After a Breast Lift?

 Dr. Cook makes use of a long-acting local anesthetic, so pain is well controlled with standard prescription pain medications for most patients.
 In general, if a breast implant is part of the procedure, there will be a greater degree of discomfort in the first few days after breast lift surgery.